cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware.markdown

 1. If you have shuffle-sharding enabled, turn it off for querier by setting `querier.extraArgs` to `-distributor.sharding-strategy=default`.
 This is required because otherwise, the new ingester instances will not be considered by the queriers.
 Warning: This may increase resource usage.

 1. Set `ingester.zoneAwareReplication.enabled=true`, `ingester.zoneAwareReplication.migration.enabled=true`, `ingester.zoneAwareReplication.zones` to the desired zones but with `replicas=0`.
 Set `rollout_operator.enabled=true`.
 Upgrade the chart.
+   The stateful sets will be scaled up instead of created directly with the desired replicas to ensure that the replicas are created consecutively.

 1. In `ingester.zoneAwareReplication.zones`, set `replicas` to the desired replicas for **the first** zone, the install the Helm chart.
-Scaling up instead of creating directly the desired replicas is required to ensure that the replicas are created consecutively.

 1. Repeat the process for the other zones.

 1. Enable zone-awareness on the write path by setting `ingester.zoneAwareReplication.migration.writePath=true` and install the Helm chart.
 This makes the distributors ship data to the new ingesters while the queriers still use all ingesters.
-Wait for `querier.query_store_after` so that all data that would be fetched by the queriers is on the new ingesters.
+Wait for `querier.query_store_after` so that the data that is still on the old ingesters can be queried from the object storage.
+If `query_store_after` is unset, wait at least `3 x bucket_store.sync_interval` (default 3x15m).
    This also disables the distributors from writing to the old ingesters.

 1. Enable zone-awareness on the read path by setting `ingester.zoneAwareReplication.migration.readPath=true` and install the Helm chart.
 This makes the queriers use the new ingesters.